Louise Erixon: Biography

 Erixon has publicly commented on art and culture in Swedish media.
 As Mayor, she declared public art to be purchased for the municipality should be timeless and classic rather than contemporary art.
 Following this, Fokus magazine named Erixon as the most powerful cultural politician in the country.

 From 2011 to 2020, Erixon was in a relationship with SD leader Jimmie Akesson by whom she has a son.
+In 2023, Swedish media reported that she was in a relationship with musician Peter London.